Is Chocolate Good For You? The Health Benefits of Chocolate

 Theobroma Cacao, the Latin name for chocolate, means “Food of the Gods” for a reason.
 It’s a heavenly way to lift your performance.
 There’s also some major health benefits of chocolate.

 But experienced chocolate hackers also know chocolate to be a useful tool for improving performance in lesser-known ways.
-In fact, cacao exerts a systemic effect on the body, with benefits ranging from improved healthy blood flow and cognition to beneficial alterations in gut bacteria!
+In fact, cacao exerts a systemic effect on the body, with benefits ranging from improved blood flow and cognition to beneficial alterations in gut bacteria!
 Here are some of the most important benefits of chocolate (besides taste…).

-2. Chocolate makes you eat less?
+2. Chocolate makes you eat less

 One of my favorite effects of chocolate consumption is a reduction in appetite.
 One study quantified this by giving participants a 100 g serving of either milk or dark chocolate two hours before being served an all-you-can-eat lunch.
 Ingestion of dark chocolate was correlated with a 17% lower calorie intake at the following meal, compared to the milk chocolate group.
 (I’d imagine that it’s because the casein in milk binds to the polyphenols in chocolate, making them unavailable to your body.)

-One study even found the particular cacao flavanol epicatechin to be responsible for the rise in nitric oxide, which is essential for vascular health.
+One study even found the cacao flavanol epicatechin to be responsible for the rise in nitric oxide, which is essential for vascular health.
 Bioavailability of nitric oxide is an essential determinate of vascular health as it regulates dilation tone, signals cell growth and inflammatory response, and protects blood vessels from clotting.

 See Figure 1.
 Systemic effects of the cocoa flavanol epicatechin.

-Another cool thing chocolate does is help you maintain healthy skin by modulating healthy blood flow.
+Chocolate can help you maintain healthy skin by modulating healthy blood flow.
 In one study, two groups of women consumed either a high flavanol or low flavanol cocoa powder for a period of 12 weeks.
 While the low flavanol group showed no change in markers of skin health, subjects in the high flavanol group had on average 25% reduction in UV-induced erythema (sunburn) after exposure to a solar simulator.

 Chocolate has inflammation-modulating properties.
 In one study, obese mice supplemented with cocoa powder had healthier levels of inflammation and insulin.
 These mice also had a 30% reduction in plasma levels of the major pro-inflammatory mediator interleukin 6.
 Additionally, a cross-sectional study of an Italian cohort discovered an inverse relationship between dark chocolate consumption and serum C-reactive protein.

-6. Chocolate is a prebiotic!
+6. Chocolate is a prebiotic

 While many studies assume that it is the cacao polyphenols acting directly to modulate biomarkers, it is most likely the case that at least some of the effect is indirect, and works through interaction with our gut microbiome.
 Research suggests that low molecular weight cocoa flavanols such as epicatechin and catechin can be absorbed directly into blood circulation, (unless you mix them with milk) but this is not so for the larger polyphenols.
-In this case, microflora in the colon work to break down high molecular weight polyphenols, so that the smaller secondary metabolites may circulate throughout the body.[20-21]
+In this case, microflora in the colon work to break down high molecular weight polyphenols, so that the smaller secondary metabolites may circulate throughout the body.

 See Figure 2.
 Cocoa flavanols are processed by gut microbiota, and secondary metabolites can enter circulation.

 Last, but certainly not least, cacao can enhance mitochondrial biogenesis, or, the creation of new mitochondria!
 If you’ve read about Unfair Advantage, you know how important it is to have healthy mitochondria, and more of them.
 It is the flavanol epicatechin in chocolate which is responsible for mitogenesis.
-In one study, oral administration of epicatechin to senile mice shifted numerous biomarkers towards those of young mice, including sirtuin 1, a well-recognized regulator of mitochondrial biogenesis., In another mouse study, treatment with epicatechin improved exercise performance by ~50% compared to controls, and enhanced muscle fatigue resistance by ~30%.
+In one study, oral administration of epicatechin to senile mice shifted numerous biomarkers towards those of young mice, including sirtuin 1, a well-recognized regulator of mitochondrial biogenesis.
+In another mouse study, treatment with epicatechin improved exercise performance by ~50% compared to controls, and enhanced muscle fatigue resistance by ~30%.
 The epicatechin group also recorded significant increases in mitochondrial volume in hindlimb and cardiac muscles.

-The immediate cognitive effects of chocolate are primarily accounted for by caffeine and theobromine.
+Better cognitive function: The immediate cognitive effects of chocolate are primarily accounted for by caffeine and theobromine.
 A study comparing the effects of cocoa powder versus an equivalent caffeine and theobromine powder found equivalent improvements in cognitive and mood assessments.

 While research shows that cocoa can have a beneficial effect with regards to maintaining healthy vascular tone and insulin sensitivity, the reverse is true for sugar.
 Eating sweetened chocolate is still not good for you.
-Beware of chocolate marketed as “sugar free” that may contain unhealthy artificial sweeteners, which are found in the “kryptonite” zone of the Bulletproof Diet Roadmap.
+Beware of chocolate marketed as “sugar-free” that may contain unhealthy artificial sweeteners, which are found in the “kryptonite” zone of the Bulletproof Diet Roadmap.
 The only recommended sweeteners are Stevia, erythritol from non-GMO corn, and xylitol from hardwood.

 In one study, rats fed a high-fat, high-sucrose diet for 4 weeks displayed insulin resistance, and decreased endothelial nitric oxide synthase (eNOS), which is responsible for creating nitric oxide in blood vessels.
-Other studies have demonstrated that the detrimental effect of sugar on vascular function is independent of obesity and insulin resistance, so sugar is bad for you even if you are in otherwise good health.[34-35]
+Other studies have demonstrated that the detrimental effect of sugar on vascular function is independent of obesity and insulin resistance, so sugar is bad for you even if you are in otherwise good health.

 Unfortunately, due to intensive farming techniques and poor agricultural, processing, and storage practices, much of the world’s chocolate supply is contaminated with meaningful levels of mold toxins.
 One of the more insidious and dangerous forms of mycotoxin, ochratoxin A, was present in 98% of samples tested in one study.
 Of those contaminated with ochratoxin, the study found an 80% co-occurrence of aflatoxin as well.
 As you may know from reading my other research, mycotoxins amplify each other when more than one is present.